finix-payments/finix-flex-docs-generator/sections/guide_merchant_fee_profiles/3_locate_merchant_profile/response.md

 {{fetch_merchant_profile_scenario_response}}
 ```

-Make a GET request with your `Merchant`'s ID.
-You'll want to keep the `merchant_profile` located in the links section of the response for the following step.
+Make a GET request with the `merchant_profile` ID that you received from the previous step.
+You'll want to keep the `fee_profile` handy for the next step.

 #### HTTP Request